 These are important skills taught during phonics lessons and help your children take some of their first steps on the path to becoming fluent readers.

-RELATED Your little learners might also enjoy these DGOCKE clip cards – great for segmenting and fine motor practice!
+RELATED Your little learners might also enjoy these MDGOCK clip cards – great for segmenting and fine motor practice!

-How To Prepare These Beginning Sounds Worksheets (KED)
+How To Prepare These Beginning Sounds Worksheets (MKD)